Blue, Black and White Christmas Tour (part 2)

 You can find the same pyramid HERE.

-You can see more of the rest of the house decked out for Christmas by clicking HERE.
+You can see more of the rest of the house decked out for Christmas HERE.

 I hope you enjoyed this part of my home too.
 I’ll still be sharing the basement family room on Friday, so stay tuned and come for another visit.